Your financial aid package may come from many different award types, including federal, state, school, and private sources.

 - Not yet earned a bachelor’s degree

-Applications should be submitted through the following SUIIP form
+Applications should be submitted through the SUIIP Application (web form)

 Please note that submission of an application does not guarantee receipt of scholarship funds.
 Students will be notified via letter of eligibility and award amounts.